ede-n/CodingPractise/README.md

 * Implement a high throuput queue and worker thread model
 ..
 Mechanism to load test the implementation
 ..
 Mechanism to print execution metrics

+## Math
+* Calculate exponentially damped moving sum averages with a 1 minute, 5 minutes and 15 minute constant.
+..
+Create a constant stream of monotonically increasing positive integers
+..
+Use stream to calculate the moving sum